These have now been approved by Parliament and will come into force at the borough council elections on Thursday 5 May 2022.

-Lambeth is currently divided into 21 wards.
+Lambeth Council currently has 21 wards.
 These are local areas, like Coldharbour and Thornton.

-Each ward is represented by 3 councillors, who are elected every 4 years to represent the best interests of the residents in their ward.
+Each ward is currently represented by 3 councillors, elected every 4 years to represent the best interests of the residents in their ward.
 Some council services and neighbourhood policing are organised by ward.